-4.6 It is proposed to create a new access onto Main Street to serve the brick/stone barn conversion by removal of a section of wall between the barn and neighbouring dwelling in Main Street.
+4.7 It is proposed to re-instated the historic link roof structure between the barn and the end terrace cottage fronting Main Street.
 Extracts from historic maps within the Heritage Statement indicate that previously there was a building that linked the farmstead buildings to the neighbouring terrace of cottages.
 However, this link building was not evident by 1922 and presumably then replaced by an outer wall to secure the boundary.
 Whilst the date of the existing section of wall is uncertain the appearance and construction of the existing wall - being constructed of concrete blockwork with stone facings to Main Street - would suggest that it is a more modern addition.
+As this section of wall is in poor condition, it is proposed to demolish it and re-build in local natural stone.
+The new roof area will also incorporate a bat loft.

-Photograph of wall to be removed showing blockwork construction
+Photograph of wall to be rebuilt showing blockwork construction

-- 4.7 Historically, the farmstead was split into two separate yards, as far back as 1887, presumably for functional reasons and it would appear that the split yard arrangement continued until more recent times with remnants of the dividing wall still visible today.
-The creation of two curtilages is not therefore considered to be out of keeping with the historic nature of the site and details of the proposed arrangement are submitted for full consideration as part of the application. - 4.8 In terms of the impact on the setting of the adjacent listed buildings, the Heritage Statement concludes that there will be 'no harm' to the setting of either Carters Yard or Gower Close.
+- 4.8 Historically, the farmstead was split into two separate yards, as far back as 1887, presumably for functional reasons and it would appear that the split yard arrangement continued until more recent times with remnants of the dividing wall still visible today.
+It is proposed to rebuild the existing sections of dividing wall and reinstate sections of the historic wall to matching the existing remnants.
+This will be beneficial to the historic appearance of the site. - 4.9 In terms of the impact on the setting of the adjacent listed buildings, the Heritage Statement concludes that there will be 'no harm' to the setting of either Carters Yard or Gower Close or the subject barns, non-designated heritage assets.
 It is also considered that by retaining the current building arrangement, the use of traditional materials and the maintenance of their outward agricultural appearance that the proposals result in 'no harm' to the character and appearance of the conservation area.
-The proposals will be beneficial to the identified non-designated heritage assets within the site by securing their long-term use. - 4.9 The principal difference between the current proposals and those presented at pre-application stage is the inclusion of the conversion of the modern farm building.
-Previously it was proposed to replace that building with a new structure and pre-application advice was that such a structure should reflect the form and materials of the traditional barns which are adjacent.
-The current proposal takes a different approach, but that is considered appropriate for a number of reasons as follows.
+The proposals will be beneficial to the identified non-designated heritage assets within the site by securing their long-term use. - 4.10 The principal difference between the current proposals and the refused scheme is the reduction in the number of dwellings proposed for the site and replacing the more modern agricultural building with a structure that is more in keeping with the historic character of the site and supporting the aims set out in the Conservation Area Appraisal and thus will assist in protecting the character and appearance of the conservation area. - 4.11 The Conservation Area Appraisal also notes the importance of the materials and appearance of Mawles Farm in giving reminders of the agricultural origins of the village.
+Conversion of the traditional barn range and replacement of the modern barn with a more sympathetic structure will help to reinforce the agricultural origins of the site whilst also securing the site in the long-term.